 The Myers Lab is focused on providing evidence-based mental healthcare services through telemental health to rectify current disparities in access to mental healthcare.

-The Palermo Lab's research focus is on pediatric chronic and recurrent pain--in particular, the psychosocial and family factors that affect pain perception, daily functioning and quality of life in children and adolescents.
+The Pediatric Pain and Sleep Innovations Lab's research focus is on pediatric chronic and recurrent pain--in particular, the psychosocial and family factors that affect pain perception, daily functioning and quality of life in children and adolescents.

 The Saelens Lab conducts research in environmental influences on physical activity and eating behaviors and on the psychosocial factors that influence individual choice for weight-related behaviors.